Sweden fines Google $8 million for right-to-be-forgotten violations and demands it keep websites in the dark

 GDPR fines handed out in the past two years amount to nearly $150 million.
 Google received the biggest fine to date when the French data privacy body hit it with a $57 million penalty.
 This could be eclipsed by British Airways, which is currently appealing a gargantuan $230 million fine over a major data leak.

 If Google’s latest fine is upheld — the company has three weeks to appeal — it would rank among the seven largest GDPR penalties of all time.
+Google confirmed to VentureBeat that it does indeed intend to file an appeal.

-VentureBeat has reached out to Google for comment and will update here if we hear back.
+“We disagree with this decision on principle and plan to appeal,” the spokesperson said.